mm842/lobpy/README.md

 ## Installation

-Download the folder lobpy and place it where python can find it.
+Download the folder lobpy and place it where python3 can find it.

 ## API Reference